 Beaumont elementary is one of the oldest schools in the district, built in 1956 for the Assiniboine South School Division.
-The architects of its original portion were one of the more senior firms operating at that time, Northwood Chivers and Casey.
+The architect of its original portion was one of the more senior firms operating at that time, Northwood Chivers and Casey.

 The school's present general form is defined by two distinct sections with a link between.
 The 1956 portion is a long double-loaded corridor in a frame of steel with laminated wood beams and concrete block partitions under a peaked roof with generous eaves.
 This older part of the building featured a design with 10 skylights on the roof and large expanses of windows for each classroom.
 The building rests low to the ground with a shallow depth of brick-faced wall under the windows.